 Where the value of the estate does not exceed £36,000, the Sheriff Clerk’s Office can advise and assist an Executor in obtaining Confirmation.
 The Sheriff Clerk will not charge an administration fee for this service however, Confirmation Dues are charged by the Court in all estates where Confirmation is required.

 McSherry Halliday can assist in the administration of even the smallest Executries.
-(See page 10. for information on Fees.)

 The first meeting with the solicitor normally takes place shortly after the funeral.
 However, if there are matters of pressing importance, an earlier meeting may be necessary.